 This also lets you analyse which areas are having better conversions.
 Based on this, you can increase the number of notifications in a particular area or if the performance is really poor you might consider relocating the beacon elsewhere.

 Popular outlets like Yellow stores might have a great CTR

 Here’s how Beaconstac shows the click-through-rates of notifications based on the location of your beacons –

 What is a good number for CTRs?

 Companies like Coca-Cola have witnessed CTRs are high as 60% for their beacon campaigns, which means, more than half the people who received the notifications opened them.
-That’s undoubtedly amazing, but not typical. unfortunately, that’s not a frequent thing Most SMBs see a CTR of 3-12% for their beacon campaigns, which is 20 times the average CTR for banner and online ads.
+That’s undoubtedly amazing, but not typical. unfortunately, that’s not a frequent thing Most SMBs see a CTR of 1-4% for their beacon campaigns, which is approximately 15 times the average CTR for a banner and online ad.

 Beacons are a new tool in the digital marketer’s arsenal that can have game-changing implications.
 This is especially true for those who want to target or craft an experience based on location within a physical environment, such as a retail store location, stadium, hotel, airport, or concert venue.
 The type of analyses and optimizations discussed within this post will help digital marketers and analysts fully leverage beacons to move the needle forward for their business.